Why Come to UC San Diego Health?

 Peritoneal dialysis is a type of dialysis that uses a natural filter (inner lining of your belly or peritoneal membrane) to clean your blood.
 It's done daily at home, usually while you sleep.

-This type of dialysis uses sterile solution that goes into your belly via a plastic tube.
+This type of dialysis uses a sterile solution that goes into your belly via a plastic tube.
 Waste products and extra fluids travel from your blood into a sterile fluid that is located in your belly; the fluid that collects here is then discarded.
 This process is repeated several times overnight by a dialysis machine while you are asleep.

 Potential benefits of peritoneal dialysis include: